Zylon/Red-Black-BDiscord-Theme/README.md

 | [Upload part 2](http://i.imgur.com/FL7crSR.png)  | [Upload part 2](http://i.imgur.com/ppDXqbh.png)  |

 ## What still needs fixing?
-* Emoji picker
+* Emoji picker.
-* Message deletion confirmation screen
+* Message deletion confirmation screen.
-* Blue border around picture thumbnails in upload screen
+* Blue border around picture thumbnails in upload screen.
 * The whole of User/Server Settings (No idea how I'm going to do this anytime soon.)

 ### Minor things?
-* The blue backdrop under `.PNG` server icons when you look at someone's "Mutual Servers" in their profile (should be black/red)
+* The blue backdrop under `.PNG` server icons when you look at someone's "Mutual Servers" in their profile. (should be black/red)
 * Clicking to add a note will make the text field light up **white** for some reason.
 * Removing the little "Invite" button that appears on every text channel.